 Should Miu post bail, he would have to maintain “absolute sobriety” and possess no weapons, Judge Michael Waterman said.

 Miu, handcuffed at the wrists and in orange prison garb, sat quietly in a room at the jail under the watch of sheriff’s deputies during his first appearance.
 A copy of the criminal complaint sat on a table before him.
-He responded “yes, sir” to questions from the judge about his identity and other routine matters.
+He responded “yes, sir” to questions from the judge regarding his identity and other routine matters.

 During the hearing, prosecutor Erica Ellenwood requested a $500,000 cash bond.
-Ellenwood acknowledged that Miu has no criminal record but noted that he does not reside in the county and conviction of killing Schuman could result in a life prison sentence.
+Ellenwood acknowledged that Miu has no criminal record but noted that he does not reside in the county and conviction of killing Schuman might result in a life prison sentence.

 Defense attorney Jeremiah Harrelson argued for bond of $50,000.
 He pointed out that Miu owns his home, is his family’s sole wage earner, works as a mechanical engineer and has lived in the Twin Cities area since 1993.